Back to Top

 Please note that Mt Murchison has some interesting sections on the climb to the top, so if "exposure" is a problem, it may not be the mountain for you.

-Sat 18 Apr 2026 09:00 Rocky Cape circuit Hiking 3 10
+Sat 18 Apr 2026 09:00 Rocky Cape Circuit Hiking 3 10

 Rocky Cape circuit starting & finishing at the Rocky Cape National Park.
 Will include Tinkers LO, Anniversary Point & Cathedral Rocks.

 A walk as part of the BWT weekend.
-A byo bbq will be held at the Crayfish creek caravan park in the evening.
+A byo bbq will be held at the Crayfish Creek caravan park in the evening.

 Text me, if interested.